OutSystems/CUBES/logbook.md

 >Assumption based: using additional assumption literals passed to check()/check_sat() you can (1) extract unsatisfiable cores over the assumption literals, (2) gain local incrementality without garbage collecting lemmas that get derived independently of the assumptions.
 In other words, if Z3 learns a lemma that does not contain any of the assumption literals it expects to not garbage collect them.
 To use assumption literals effectively, you would have to add them to formulas too.
 So the tradeoff is that clauses used with assumptions contain some amount of bloat.
 For example if you want to locally assume some formula (<= x y), then you add a clause (=> p (<= x y)), and assume p when calling check_sat().
 Note that the original assumption was a unit.
 Z3 propagates units efficiently.
 With the formulation that uses assumption literals it is no longer a unit at the base level of search.
 This incurs some extra overhead.
 Units become binary clauses, binary clauses become ternary clauses, etc.
 >
 >The differentiation between push/pop functionality holds for Z3's default SMT engine.
 This is the engine most formulas will be using.
 Z3 contains some portfolio of engines.
 For example, for pure bit-vector problems, Z3 may end up using the sat based engine.
 Incrementality in the sat based engine is implemented differently from the default engine.
 Here incrementality is implemented using assumption literals.
 Any assertion you add within the scope of a push is asserted as an implication (=> scope_literals formula). check_sat() within such a scope will have to deal with assumption literals.
 On the flip-side, any consequence (lemma) that does not depend on the current scope is not garbage collected on pop().

+## Week of 10/6

+#### c27
+- Added blocking of programs based on condition subsumption of Cols, FilterConditions and CrossJoinConditions

+#### c28
+- Multiply scores by number of programs solved
+- Re-enabled h-splitting
+- Optimized cube blocking

+#### c29
+- split threshold changed from 200 to 500
+- now uses substitute_vars in model blocking

+#### c30
+- made it so that max, min and mean do not create new columns

+#### c31
+- fixed a bug in condition subsumption and added transitivity

+#### c32
+- reversed "made it so that max, min and mean do not create new columns"

+#### c33
+- added operation transitivity   ---   UNSOUND

+#### c34
+- reverted "added operation transitivity"

+#### c35
+- disabled condition subsumption

+#### c36
+- enabled condition subsumption
+- split inner and cross join   ---    FLAWED IMPLEMENTATION

+#### t11
+    'subsume_conditions': [True, False],
+    'static_search': [True, False],
+    'z3_QF_FD': [True, False]
+- cache enabled

+#### c37
+- fixed a few instances (csv format errors / type detection mistakes)
+- fixed a bug where the dsl for the block case wasn't actually being blocked
+- small optimizations

+#### c38
+- disabled condition subsumption